A Primary Trust

 • Showing willingness to participate in providing suggestions/ideas to the working party.

-Walton Oak will be judged against a number of objectives and have to provide evidence to
+Walton Oak was judged against a number of objectives and had to provide evidence to

-More information about the award can be found at: click here to be taken to the Awards Place website.
+For further information click here to be taken to the Awards Place website.

 Walton Oak Primary School